-Online Masters in Adult Education: Degree Basics
+What is an Online Masters in Adult Education?

 Online masters in adult education programs seek to help you develop the skills and knowledge to support adults learners in a number of settings.
 You may study how to develop, deliver, and evaluate curriculum in a classroom or online.
 This could be for governments, businesses or organizations.
 Or you could learn to assess training programs for companies to make sure they align with the company’s objectives.

 No matter the goal, one of the most important aspects of online adult education masters programs is learning to adapt teaching methods to the strengths and weaknesses of individual students.
 You could develop the skills and knowledge to help overcome the most common obstacles adult learners face.
 These obstacles may include learning disabilities, balancing work and family responsibilities, and re-adjusting to school.
 You may also learn to teach students from a number of different backgrounds.
-Cultural sensitivity may be an important trait to help you relate to your future students.iii
+Cultural sensitivity may be an important trait to help you relate to your future students (bls.gov)

 Some of the specific courses you may take while pursuing your online masters in adult education degree may include the following.